Want to sound stronger, more authoritative, more in command? Turn to the nuances of delivery to help you reach your goal.

 In addition, stylish repetition of key sentences, phrases, or themes adds emphasis, boosts recall, and sounds commanding.

-10. Consistently demonstrate a knowledge of opposing views and a command of your data.
+10. Consistently demonstrate knowledge of opposing views and command of your data.

 Know where your audience’s views may differ from your own so that you can acknowledge those differences in the arguments you craft.
 As much as you can, seek common ground with your listeners—understanding flourishes best there.